samsoncs/milabowl/milabowl-astro/src/content/rules/rules.md

 Get **-3** points for every player that misses a penalty (-6 points if a player is captain)

+#### Sellout ($O)
+Get **-2** if the players you traded out this round recieved more points than the players you traded in.

 ## Powerups

 #### Green Shell (Chip: Freehit)
+When freehit is activated in FPL, a green shell is used in Milabowl.
+The person in front of you in milapoints this gameweek recieves -3 points.
+If multiple people in front of you have the same score, a target is picked from a random person in the pool.

 #### Red Shell (Chip: Tripple Captain)
+When tripple captain is activated in FPL, a red shell is used in Milabowl.
+The person in front of you in total FPL points recieves -3 points.
+If multiple people in front of you have the same score, a target is picked from a random person in the pool.

 #### Banana (Chip: Wildcard)
+When wildcard is activated in FPL, a banana is used in Milabowl.
+The person behind you in milapoints this gameweek recieves -3 points.
+If multiple people behind you have the same score, a target is picked from a random person in the pool.

 #### Mushroom (Chip: Benchboost)
+When benchboost is activated in FPL, a mushroom is used in Milabowl.
+Recieve half of the milepoints (before powerups, darth and bomb) this gameweek as a bonus.

 ## Bomb
 The bomb explodes in 7 random gameweek (but can't explode in gw 1).
 The bomb starts in posession of last years loser.
 The bomb is passed on to the h2h loser if a player wins H2H, or to the player above you if you use any powerup.
 When the bomb explodes, the holder will get -3 points.

+## Darth Maul
+Last years looser is selected as Darth Maul the first gameweek.
+The "next" player in line has to beat Darth Maul, or recieve -1 points.
+The "next" player then becomes darth maul the next gameweek, and so on.
+The order of players is changed every #of milaplayers GW, and every one becomes Darth Maul exactly the same amount of times (meaning the last Darth maul Gameweek is: # gameweeks - (#gameweeks % #milaplayers)).

 ## Suggested Rule Revisions
 These are rules that have proposed revisions, that will be voted on during